Ice road: Dynamic loading

-Field testing has been conducted to better understand this dynamics.
-Compelling evidence of such wave patterns was captured by satellite imagery.
+The effects of dynamic loading on a floating ice sheet has been investigated via field testing.
+The most compelling evidence of such wave patterns, however, was captured by satellite imagery.

 Planning and construction

 When an ice road is part of a winter road, as is commonly the case, its design and construction is comprised within the overall road planning, i.e. in conjunction with the over-land segments.
 Either way, factors that need to be addressed before construction include the following: